 Whether you use sticks or simply sketch a playing board in the sand, tic-tac-toe is an easy and fun beach game at any age.
 Get creative with your Xs and Os markers by using shells, sticks and other nautical treasures.

-This two-in-one beach activity is a perfect way for your little explorer to showcase their artistic side.
-Get an early start and collect as many colorful shells as possible.
-Then create an outline of your favorite sea creature in the sand and fill in the space with shells.
-It’s like a design-your-own beach puzzle!
-For extra inspiration, check out the amazing shelly creatures created by Creative in Chicago.
+This two-in-one beach activity is a perfect way for your little explorer to showcase his artistic side.
+Get an early start and collect as many colorful items as possible, and then give him a wide-open canvas.

 Using any part of the body except the hands, two people race to carry a beach ball across the finish line before their opponents.

 Olaf may have wished for summer, but most snowmen prefer the frigid temps.
 Their sandy counterparts, however, love all things beachy!
 You can use sand toys for arms and buckets for hats, or you can look around for supplies right on the beach.

 Turn a day at the beach into an Olympic-inspired competition.
 Head over to A Small Snippet to see how to set up games like hurdles, a 40-yard dash, discus throw and more.